Seberius/cache_lib/README.md

 # LIRS with a cache limit of 100, made up of a S limit of 95 and a Q limit of 5.
 cache = CacheLib.create :lirs, 95, 5

+# Threadsafe versions of every cache can be made by using CacheLib.safe_create
+cache = CacheLib.safe_create :lirs, 95, 5
 ```

 ### Using the cache